Morgscode/hugo-theme-spaced-blog/README.md

 ![Intro](https://github.com/Morgscode/hugo-theme-spaced-blog/blob/master/images/cover.png)

-A Hugo minimalistic theme for bloggers
+A Hugo minimalistic theme for blog sites.
+With dark mode and a11y out of the box.

 Main features:

+- Dark mode support
+- a11y support

 ## Getting started